mjbots/moteus/docs/reference.md

 up, the ground pin is to the left with the chamfered corner and the positive supply is to the right with the square corner.

+### Pico-SPOX 6 ENC ###

+Looking at the back of the board with the ENC connector at the top, pins are numbered 1 as the rightmost, and 6 as the leftmost.

+ - 1 - 3.3V
+ - 2 - CS
+ - 3 - GND
+ - 4 - SCLK
+ - 5 - MISO
+ - 6 - MOSI

+These pads can be populated with a Molex Pico-SPOX 6 connector PN 0874380643, or as an alternate, TE 5-1775444-6.

 # F. CAN-FD communication #

 ## moteus_tool and tview configuration ##